“A perfect summer day is when the sun is shining, the breeze is blowing, the birds are singing, and the lawn mower is broken.“

 Sow March-June for flowering October-April.
 Plant spacing 15-20cm (6-8″).

-New Flower Seed
+New Flower Seed in June

 The Primrose Seeds – Amore produces stunning double flowers.
 Coloured peach melba, these tropical flowers are perfect to add a touch of class to our hanging basket flower displays this year.
 The lightly scented Primrose Seeds – Amore are ideal next to your front door or to add a burst of colour to your container and patio pot flower displays.